Early years and childcare enforcement policy

 This policy sets out the principles and approach we will follow when exercising our enforcement powers.

 Our code of conduct applies to all of our work.
-Inspectors will give an opportunity for the provider to discuss and/or give us information on potential equalities duties, including reasonable adjustments for individuals.
+Inspectors will give the provider an opportunity to discuss and/or give us information on potential equalities duties, including requests for adaptations due to a protected characteristic or reasonable adjustments due to a disability.
 We recognise that using our enforcement powers may cause distress to individuals and affect their well-being.
 We expect our inspectors to act with professionalism, courtesy, empathy and respect at all times.
 We exercise these powers to reduce the risk of harm to children who use regulated early years services, as well as to protect children from unregistered services, to enforce compliance with the law and to improve the quality of services.

 This policy should be read alongside other guidance documents: